 The young South African soprano Vuvu Mpofu is already entering the international spotlight with her shimmering vocal quality and technique, boundless musicality, and authentic stage presence.
 Not yet 30, the singer is winning plaudits on the worlds’s stages for the warmth, elegance, and verve she brings to virtuosic coloratura repertoire.
 In 2019, she was awarded the prestigious John Christie Award at the Glyndebourne Festival, and she is also a recent prizewinner at the Operalia Competition and the Hans Gabor Belvedere Singing Competition.

-In the 2019/20 season, Vuvu returned to Glyndebourne as Gilda in a new production of Rigoletto; she will made her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; and sang Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and on the concert platform she will made her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati.
+In the 2019/20 season, Vuvu returned to Glyndebourne as Gilda in a new production of Rigoletto; she will made her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; and sang Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and on the concert platform she made her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati.

 Biography not for publication, for an up to date version please contact Oliver Clarke.